 The Phonautograph and Phonograph

 Beginning in 1857, the phonautograph introduced itself to the world.
 Its goal was to record changes in the air pressure from a human voice for analysis and deeper understanding.
 It was the beginning of the sound recording era and inspired other innovators to create numerous audio recording devices.

 What followed was the creation of the phonograph.
 Created by the American inventor and scientist Thomas Edison, this device enabled a user to record and playback any sound.
 It revolutionized the process of recorded audio and production, creating a wave of different devices after that.

 Jumping further into history, advancements in electricity and magnetism allowed scientists to create a new way of storing and reproducing sound; this was through magnetic records.
 It was introduced at the end of the 19th century and is still accessible today.

-From there came the use of the multitrack recording.
+From there came the use of multitrack recording.
 As technology became more sophisticated, scientists produced multichannel sound recording devices that heavily relied on magnetism.
-It allowed for the invention of cassette tapes, and anyone from professional to causal consumers had easy access to them.
+It allowed for the invention of cassette tapes, and anyone from professional to casual consumers had easy access to them.